While planning your first trip to Greece, you may be—no, you will be—overwhelmed with the many stunning options.

-Or if you want something different to do, check out Petaloudes — the Valley of the Butterflies!
+If you want something different to do, check out Petaloudes, the Valley of the Butterflies!

-Crete, the second largest Greek island, is far away from the mainland, so do plan to spend some time on a boat making the journey to the stunning destination.
+Crete, the second largest Greek island, is far removed from the mainland, so do plan to spend some time on a boat making the journey to the stunning destination.